 Matthew Gore was born on a snowy Tuesday morning near the Susquehanna River — just kidding, bios written in the third person are weird.

+Now I’m back at Ogilvy in New York as a creative director on Nationwide and Comcast Business.
 In all of my positions, I have excelled in turning high-level thinking into fully realized creative & strategic executions.
 From traditional to digital to mobile to social, I’m your guy.